ecoz2/ecoz2-whale/exerc02/README.md

 The columns are:

 - `seq_filename`: the sequence filename (`data/sequences/M4096/A/00007.seq`),
-  which in turn has information about the codebook size (4096) and the particular selection number (00007)
+  whose structure has information about particular selection number (00007)
-- `seq_class_name`: the label associated with the sequence (`A`)
+- `seq_class_name`: the label associated with the sequence (A)
 - `correct`: a star `*` when the classification is correct, or `!` when incorrect (just as a quick visual element)
-- `rank`: the rank of the most probable model, with `1` indicating a correct classification
+- `rank`: the rank of the model corresponding to the sequence (that is, with same class name), with 1 indicating a correct classification, 2 indicating it was 2nd place, etc.
-- `r1`, ..., `r<num-models>`: columns with the complete ranking of the models
-  in order of decreasing probability.
+- `r1`, ...: columns with the complete ranking of the models in order of decreasing probability.

-Based on this report, and along with the original signal and labelling files, the `c12n.plot.py` utility was used to generate the plots below, which show the results associated with the signal for certain intervals.
+Based on this report, and along with the original signal and labelling files, a python script was used to generate the plots below, which show the results associated with the signal for certain intervals.

      c12n.plot.py --cover  \